ToC

 Technical skills

-Include examples from your teaching experience that show your technical knowledge and skills related to the subject you teach:
+Include examples from your teaching experience that show your technical skills related to the subject you teach:

 • Maths: physics, statistics, data analytics